lzim/teampsd/mtl_facilitate_workgroup/checklists/inter_session_checklist.md

 s3 | Team Data for Simulation | The team reviews "What is" team parameters related to their team vision and considers the benefits of "what if" simulation learning. s4 | Team Need | The engages in a dialogue about the highest priority team need now, so that there is consensus around the _MTL_ Learning Module selected for sessions 5-10.

-## s5-8 - Build capacity for participatory learning from simulation using team question/hypothesis/findings/decisions [participatory learning + systems thinking]
+### Sesson 5-8 - Build capacity for participatory learning from simulation using team question/hypothesis/findings/decisions [participatory learning + systems thinking]
 - Review the _MTL_ Fidelity Checklist to identify the additional participatory learning capacities for each session.
 - We want the team to build capacities to use _MTL_ without facilitation in the future.